 Today, Potter’s characters and others appear on a host of products worldwide.
 They are featured in events around the globe, from the Peter Rabbit exhibitions of original artwork in such prestigious venues as the Musée D’Orsay (Paris), the Morgan Library and Museum (New York) and the Tate Gallery (London), as well as museums in Australia and Japan.
 Warne has commissioned an animated Peter Rabbit television show in conjunction with Nickelodeon and Silvergate Media.
 The episodes, which air daily on Nick Jr. in the US, and on the BBC in the UK, are set in Potter’s beloved Lake District, ensuring that the real and natural worlds continue to provide a playground for the adventures of Peter Rabbit and his friends.

-Francesco Sedita joined Penguin in 2008 as the publisher of Grosset & Dunlap, Price Stern Sloan ,and Frederick Warne, where he focuses on creating a quality, affordable book program for children ages 0-12.
-Francesco is fortunate to publish authors like Ann Hood, Andrew Keenan-Bolger and Kate Whetherhead, Giada De Laurentiis, Nancy Krulik, Henry Winkler, Emma Thompson, and (13 year old) Jake Marcionette.
-He also oversees the licensed publishing area which includes greats like Strawberry Shortcake, Skylander, and the incomparable Cartoon Network .
+Francesco Sedita (President and Publisher) joined Penguin in 2008 and has focused on creating a quality, affordable book program for children ages 0-12.
+Francesco is fortunate to publish authors like Ann Hood; Dolly Parton; Andrew Keenan-Bolger and Kate Wetherhead; Giada De Laurentiis; Nancy Krulik; Lin Oliver and Henry Winkler; LJ Alonge; and Carlos Aponte.

 He attended New York University’s Gallatin School, where he studied writing and graduated with his MFA.
-He began his career in publishing in the publicity department of Alfred A. Knopf, and then moved to Scholastic, where he worked in the school reading clubs and then moved to the trade division as the Creative Director.
+He began his career in publishing in the publicity department of Alfred A. Knopf before moving to Scholastic, where he worked in the school reading clubs, then moved to the trade division as the Creative Director.
 During this time, he developed and oversaw the marketing and creative campaign for the final book in the Harry Potter series, Harry Potter and the Deathly Hallows, the launch of which broke every sales record in the publishing industry.